stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     print(inp_file)

 You will notice that the line ``OVERWRITE EXISTING FILES`` has been changed and uncommented.
 The class by default will uncomment any parameter that is updated.
+To update a value and set the commented_out boolean use a tuple :code:`(value, True/False)`.
+This will also work when creating a dictionary of values to update.
 Parameters are stored in their own class called `ArgInput <../ApertureMapModelTools/RunModel/__run_model_core__.py>`_ which can be directly manipulated by accessing the keyword of an InputFile object like so, :code:`inp_file['FLUID-VISCOSITY']`.
-Earlier when we updated the value of the viscosity directly we called the method ``.update_value`` which is a method of the ArgInput class not the InputFile class.
-Directly manipulating the ArgInput objects stored by the InputFile class allows you to perform more complex operations on a parameter such as changing the line entirely or directly commenting out inputs.
+New parameters can not be created by simple assignment, instead you must call the ``add_parameter`` method and pass in the full line intended to go in the file, or a suitable placeholder line.

 .. code-block:: python